She was only three years old.

 A Child Groom, a Toddler Bride

-In the tense time that Tamahime was born, the Tokugawa Shoganute, though well-established as the ruling samurai lords over the country, could still be threatened.
+In the tense time that little Tamahime was born, the Tokugawa Shoganute, though well-established as the ruling samurai lords over the country, could still be threatened.
 All eyes were on the Kaga Domain—of which Kanazawa was the capital—and the abundantly wealthy ruling Maeda clan.

 Tamahime was the second daughter of the shogun Hidetawa Tokugawa and the granddaughter of Ieyasu Tokugawa.
 She was also the darling of the family.
 Her name translates as Princess Jewel, Pearl, or Bead.
 Another possible, though perhaps unintended translation is Princess Tears.